Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Store the database credentials in AWS KMS.
 Create an IAM role with access to KMS by using the EC2 and Lambda service principals in the role's trust policy.
 Add the role to an EC2 instance profile.
 Attach the instance profile to the EC2 instances and the Lambda function.
 - [ ] Store the database credentials in AWS Secrets Manager.
 Create an IAM role with access to Secrets Manager by using the EC2 and Lambda service principals in the role's trust policy.
 Add the role to an EC2 instance profile.
 Attach the instance profile to the EC2 instances and the Lambda function.
 - [x]  Store the database credentials in AWS Secrets Manager.
 Create an IAM role with access to Secrets Manager by using the EC2 and Lambda service principals in the role's trust policy.
 Add the role to an EC2 instance profile.
 Attach the instance profile to the EC2 instances.
 Set up Lambda to use the new role for execution.

-### A company has a customer master key (CMK) with imported key materials.
-Company policy requires that all encryption keys must be rotated every year.
-What can be done to implement the above policy?

-- [ ] Enable automatic key rotation annually for the CMK.
-- [ ] Use AWS Command Line Interface to create an AWS Lambda function to rotate the existing CMK annually.
-- [ ] Import new key material to the existing CMK and manually rotate the CMK.
-- [x] Create a new CMK, import new key material to it, and point the key alias to the new CMK.

 ### A water utility company uses a number of Amazon EC2 instances to manage updates to a fleet of 2,000 Internet of Things (IoT) field devices that monitor water quality.
 These devices each have unique access credentials.
 An operational safety policy requires that access to specific credentials is independently auditable.
 What is the MOST cost-effective way to manage the storage of credentials?